 Betting Insights

-The Netherlands moneyline is playable at plus money because the Endo absence shifts the midfield matchup.
-Japan can absolutely make this uncomfortable, but without their captain, they lose ball-winning, leadership, and a lot of game management in the middle of the pitch.
+The Netherlands moneyline is playable around even money because the Endo absence shifts the midfield matchup.
+Japan can absolutely make this uncomfortable, but without their former captain, they lose ball-winning, leadership, and a lot of game management in the middle of the pitch.
 That matters against a Dutch side that should have more possession and more set-piece threat.

-The total is trickier.
-Over 2.5 at around -111 fits a 2-1 type of game, but this is a Group F opener with two disciplined teams and a lot of respect on both sides.
+The total is trickier than it looked two days ago.
+A 2-1 type of game is still very live, but this is a Group F opener with two disciplined teams and a lot of respect on both sides.
 Japan’s best route is probably not a track meet.
 They need to deny central spaces, force the Dutch wide, and attack quickly through Kubo and Doan.
 That makes Netherlands to win a cleaner angle than forcing the goals market.

 Netherlands vs Japan Model Projection